preciofishbone/OmniaFx/docs/tutorials/omnia-learn/teamwork-app/README.md

 ## App Context issues

 - SharePoint Teamwork is not supported to workwith App Context.
-- Setting up Systeam Account might solve the App Context issue, but it is not fully supported.
+- Setting up System Account might solve the App Context issue, but it is not fully supported.

 > It is recommended to use User Context.